TW-JZT/TrustMave/README.md

-# Mosquito_mojito's TaskMaster -> now TrustMave
+# TrustMave
-A social task management platform originally named TaskMaster The code has been modified into TrustMave to add vulnerabilities for study purposes.
+A social task management platform originally named TaskMaster.
+The code has been modified into TrustMave to add vulnerabilities for study purposes.

 Credit to the team: